hyurl/sfn/docs/v06x/en-US/cli-repl.md

 ### `await` Operator Support

-SFN REPL provide fully support of top level `await` operator, so you're free to use this keyword to resolve any async operation and prints the final result just like you would do in the Chrome Console.
+SFN REPL provides fully support of top level `await` operator, so you're free to use this keyword to resolve any async operation and prints the final result just like you would do in the Chrome Console.